Enzymes and Proteins: A Comprehensive Guide

 Enzyme Kinetics

-- Kinetic Parameters: Determines the Michaelis constant (Km) and maximum reaction rate (Vmax).
+- Kinetic Parameters: Determines the Michaelis constant (Km) and maximum reaction rate (Vmax) to understand enzyme efficiency and substrate affinity.

 - Enzyme Specificity: Identifies the preferred substrates and reaction conditions for an enzyme.